Ribbon mic pg 1 of 4

 Fig 3 illustrates folding the copper flat onto the aluminum, then bending it in half again.
 Do this twice.

 If you custom-wind a transformer, use 15 to 20 turns of this on the primary, then as many turns as will fit onto the secondary.
-Leave about 1.5" of the primary's wire sticking out of the tranny, and that can be your support for the ribbon.
-(That's what I did with the Beta unit.)
+Leave enough of the primary's wire sticking out of the tranny to connect to the support for the ribbon.
 It's really up to your imagination how you may want to proceed.
 EXPERIMENT! :)

 BTW, there is a drawback to having the tranny mounted in such close proximity to the magnets- it is very sensitive to vibration.
 (But then, so is the ribbon, itself, so it matters little.)
 You'll probably want to use some kind of "shock mount" like rubber bands or springs to hold the ribbon unit.
 Putting it into a stand is good, because you really don't want to hold it.
 (It's VERY sensitive to even the smallest movements.)